Do you have a project or an innovative idea that requires some funding to get started?

 What do you need to know?

-- You can apply for any amount from £100 - £10,000.
-However, please come and speak to us if you have an idea that exceeds this amount - we may be able to help you explore other funding opportunities!
+- You can apply for any amount from £500 - £10,000.
+However, please come and speak to us, if you have an idea that exceeds this amount - we may be able to help you explore other funding opportunities!

 What support do you have?

-- Please see our further guidance section on help submitting your bid: Innovation cave guidance notes 2020.docx
+- Please see our further guidance section on help submitting your bid: Innovation Cave Guidance Notes 2021-22.pdf

-- You are also welcome to come to one of our QI drop-in clinics if you have any questions or would like some guidance with your application:
+- You are also welcome to come to attend our QI drop-in clinics if you have any questions or would like some guidance with your application:

 What happens next?

-- If you are successful you will be required to submit bi-monthly reports of project progress and to share the results of their project at future internal and external Quality Improvement events.
-All funds will have to be used by: Date to be confirmed.
+- If you are successful, you will be required to submit monthly reports of project progress and to share the results of the project at future internal and external Quality Improvement events.
+All funds must be used by 31 March of each financial year that the money is awarded, although the project does not have to be completed within this time.

 Innovation Cave Flyer